-27 February 2020 – In accordance with COP25 Decision 1 Chile Madrid Time for Action, the Secretariat of the Because the Ocean initiative is submitting inputs to the Ocean Dialogue to be held during SBSTA52, the 52nd Session of the UNFCCC Subsidiary Body on Scientific and Technological Advice (now postponed until the beginning of October 2020).
+27 February 2020 – In accordance with COP25 Decision 1 Chile Madrid Time for Action, the Secretariat of the Because the Ocean initiative has submitted inputs to the Ocean & Climate Dialogue to be held during SBSTA52, the 52nd Session of the UNFCCC Subsidiary Body on Scientific and Technological Advice (now postponed to a date in 2021 that remains to be determined).

 Click here to download the submission (Pdf).

 This submission provides an overview of ways in which ocean measures can be taken up in NDCs and other climate mitigation and adaptation strategies.
 Specific recommendations are provided covering: mitigation (protection of “blue carbon” ecosystems, and promoting ocean-based renewable energy); adaptation (with a focus on marine protected areas); and other solutions for both mitigation and adaptation (sustainable fisheries and aquaculture, and greening of the shipping industry).